 Also of note:

-- Performance on phones is slightly better for native mobile apps vs. responsive web apps.
+- Performance on phones is slightly better for native mobile apps versus responsive web apps.

-- If you are building a mobile game, then you almost certainly should build a native mobile app due to the performance and speed needs and complexities of gaming.
+- If you are building a mobile game, then you almost certainly should build a native mobile app, because of the performance and speed needs and complexities of gaming.

 Once you decide to build mobile or web first, you need to decide which tools and technologies to choose.
 And don’t worry, once your startup succeeds, you’ll be on your way to being able to afford to build both native mobile and responsive web versions of your product, should you choose to do so.